c-dilks/git-example-repo/README.md

 # GIT-EXAMPLE-REPO

-This is an example for the tutorial.
-This is an example for the tutorial.
-This is an example for the tutorial.
-This is an example for the tutorial.
-This is an example for the tutorial.
-This is an example for the tutorial.
+This is an example for the tutorial!!!!